Prince Albert Victor, Duke of Clarence and Avondale: Cleveland Street scandal

 I have never mentioned the boy's name except to Probyn, Montagu and Knollys when they were acting for me and I thought they ought to know.
 Had they been wise, hearing what I knew and therefore what others knew, they ought to have hushed the matter up, instead of stirring it up as they did, with all the authorities.

-The rumours persisted; sixty years later the official biographer of George V, Harold Nicolson, was told by Lord Goddard, who was a twelve-year-old schoolboy at the time of the scandal, that Albert Victor "had been involved in a male brothel scene, and that a solicitor had to commit perjury to clear him.
+The rumours persisted.
+Sixty years later, the official biographer of George V, Harold Nicolson, was told by Lord Goddard – who was a twelve-year-old schoolboy at the time of the scandal – that Albert Victor "had been involved in a male brothel scene, and that a solicitor had to commit perjury to clear him.
 The solicitor was struck off the rolls for his offence, but was thereafter reinstated."
-In fact, none of the lawyers in the case was convicted of perjury or struck off during the scandal, but Somerset's solicitor, Arthur Newton, was convicted of obstruction of justice for helping his clients escape abroad, and was sentenced to six weeks in prison.
-Over twenty years later in 1910, Newton was struck off for twelve months for professional misconduct after falsifying letters from another of his clients, the notorious murderer Dr Crippen.
-In 1913, Newton was struck off indefinitely and sentenced to three years' imprisonment for obtaining money by false pretences.
+In fact, none of the lawyers involved in the case was convicted of perjury or struck off during the scandal.
+Somerset's solicitor, Arthur Newton, was convicted of obstruction of justice for helping his clients escape abroad and was sentenced to six weeks in prison.
+Over twenty years later, in 1910, Newton was struck off for twelve months for professional misconduct after falsifying letters from another client, the murderer Dr Crippen.
+In 1913, he was struck off indefinitely and sentenced to three years' imprisonment for obtaining money by false pretences.